 Experts caution athletes and coaches against focusing solely on how much weight an athlete can or should lift.
 Instead, the primary focus, especially with youth athletes, should be on proper form and technique.

-"You want a gradual approach to physical development; it's a marathon – not a sprint," Adams states.
-"If you are able to complete multiple quality reps with good form, that is much more beneficial to the long-term development of an athlete's body that lifting as much as possible with poor technique."
+"You want a gradual approach to physical development; it's a marathon – not a sprint," Rivera states.
+"If you are able to complete multiple quality reps with good form, that is much more beneficial to the long-term development of an athlete's body than lifting as much as possible with poor technique."

 Can weight lifting stunt a child's growth?